imbrn/react-boilerplate/README.md

-# es-boilerplate
+# react-boilerplate
-EcmaScript 6+ boilerplate with Webpack.
+React boilerplate with Webpack.